Add a protection policy

 Application attacks Performs tight security checks on requests, such as attempts to traverse prohibited paths.

 Sophos Firewall also searches for attempted command executions common to most attacks.
-After breaching a web server, an attacker usually tries to execute commands on the server like expanding privileges or manipulating data stores.
+After breaching a web server, an attacker usually tries to run commands on the server to escalate their privileges or manipulate data stores.
 Checking for these post-breach execution attempts allows Sophos Firewall to detect attacks that may go unnoticed, for example, attackers targeting a vulnerable service after gaining legitimate access.

 SQL injection attacks Checks for embedded SQL commands and escape characters in request arguments.
 Most attacks on web servers target input fields that can be used to direct embedded SQL commands to the database.
 XSS attacks Checks for embedded script tags and code in request arguments.